Causes of Foot, Heel and Ankle Pain

 The diagram below shows sites of tenderness in plantar fasciitis

-Freiberg’s disease.
-Osteonecrosis of second or third metatarsal head with forefoot pain and local tenderness.
+Freiberg’s disease: osteonecrosis of second or third metatarsal head with forefoot pain and local tenderness.
 Typically in adolescent girls.
-Management is RICE, modifying activity, footwear, analgesia and surgery in extreme cases.
+Management is RICE, modifying activity, supportive footwear, analgesia and surgery in extreme cases.

-Malignancy.
-Rare but does occur.
+Malignancy: rare but does occur.
 Look out for red flag symptoms.
-Osteomas as benign bone tumours or malignant tumours (calcaneum is a common site).
+Benign bone tumours (e.g., osteoid osteomas) or malignant tumours (calcaneum is a common site).

 Chronic infections: such as Tuberculosis (TB) can present with foot and ankle pain and swelling